-Also note that the Northstar Liberty wet bath does not feature a sink.
-Owners can use the kitchen sink to brush their teeth and wash hands.
+Also, note that the Northstar Liberty wet bath does not feature a sink.
+Owners can use the kitchen sink to brush their teeth and wash their hands.
 This design choice is a practical space and weight concession for a camper this size.

 The top of the Liberty’s wet bath features a large skylight, upper cabinet, shower head, LED light and mirror.
 The skylight is a big help in making the bathroom tall enough for my 6’3” frame.